mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 We not only replaced the methods with appropriate ones, we also were able to remove all verbs from the endpoints.
-No more '/add, /edit, /delete'.
-Now there is only one endpoint left '/articles'.
+No more `/add, /edit, /delete`.
+Now there is only one endpoint left `/articles`.

-This is not only simpler for the consumer of the API, it's also easier to maintain when you only have one route to define.
-It also prevents you from inconsistent endpoint naming (add and create, edit and update, delete and remove).
+If we design all our endpoints like this we'll never have to think "did i call it /create or /add this time".
+Our config files and documentation are not bloated with verbs and duplicated endpoints.
+And best of all: our consumers can be dead simple and rely on standards.

-## Real World
+## TL;DR

-Most APIs implement `GET, POST, PUT and DELETE`.
-All the other methods are nice to have.
-But if you don't use, them return at least a `501 Not Implemented`.
+Most APIs implement `GET`, `POST`, `PUT` and `DELETE`.
+Other methods are quite useful but depending on the application more a nice to have than a requirement.
+We should always think twice which method is the right one for our purpose.